MicrosoftDocs/win32/desktop-src/SensorsAPI/sensor-api-programming-guide.md

 ---
-Description: This section provides information, including example code, about how to use the Sensor API features.
+description: This section provides information, including example code, about how to use the Sensor API features.
 For background information about the various programming interfaces, see About the Sensor API. ms.assetid: 4c2ffd22-49ee-4318-bfa0-e0ce4d8c67bb
 title: Sensor API Programming Guide ms.topic: article